unrealwork/atsd-use-cases/research/us-mortality/README.md

 | 2015-01-01T00:00:00.000Z  | New York  | NY     | Middle-Atlantic  | 11.0          | 527.3          | 742.1        | 2680.3        | 11335.9       | 40083.7     | 55380.3     | 6.5                   | 8550405.0              |
 ```

-Using our interpolated population numbers, we can see that our death rate value for 2010 (6.4) matches the one found in the report by the City of New York.
+Using interpolated population numbers, the death rate value for 2010 (6.4) matches the one found in the report by the City of New York.

-Since numbers for `us.population` and the CDC metrics are collected at different frequencies (10 year vs 1 week), they have different collection periods.
+Since numbers for `us.population` and the CDC metrics are collected at different frequencies (`10 year` compared to `1 week`), they have different collection periods.
 Therefore, it is necessary to
-calculate intermediate (weekly) population values to match the frequency of the CDC metrics.
-The `WITH INTERPOLATE` clause is set to 1 week to match the population periods to those of the
+calculate intermediate population values to match the frequency of the CDC metrics.
+The `WITH INTERPOLATE` clause is set to `1 week` to match the population periods to those of the
 CDC metrics.
-Read more about interpolation [here](https://axibase.com/docs/atsd/sql/#interpolation).
+Read more about interpolation in [SQL Documentation](https://axibase.com/docs/atsd/sql/#interpolation).

 ```sql
 SELECT datetime, value